Mountain Bluet

 ID Characteristics

-Flowers: Delicate compound disk flowers, 5-8 cm wide, with blue ray petals and black-fringed bracts on the base of each flower.
+Flowers: Delicate compound disk flowers, 5 – 8 cm wide, with blue ray petals and black-fringed bracts on the base of each flower.
 Flowers contain both male and female organs.
-Mountain Bluet typically flowers from May to August but can rebloom in early fall.
+This species can re-bloom in late summer or early fall.

-Stem: Are several to many, erect, upright, unbranched and slightly hairy.
-Mountain Bluet grows to be 30-80cm tall.
+Stem: Multiple, erect, upright, unbranched and slightly hairy.

 Similar Species